Please enjoy viewing these as much as I have enjoyed painting them...

-On paintings from the God’s Eye View Series…
+On paintings from the GOD'S EYE VIEW Series…

-“Capturing vibrant angles of untouched rugged coastlines, spanning across to the centre of one of the longest volcanic lines in the world; the undeniably characteristic Australian landscape is exhilarating when viewed from above - a vast sense of seemingly limitless wealth and inspiration.”
+“Capturing vibrant angles of untouched rugged coastlines, spanning across to the center of one of the longest volcanic lines in the world; the undeniably characteristic Australian landscape is exhilarating when viewed from above - a vast sense of seemingly limitless wealth and inspiration.”

-And the newly beginning Pave Paradise Series…
+And the newly beginning PAVE PARADISE Series…

 “The lines from a Joni Mitchell song, ‘they paved paradise and put up a parking lot’ came to mind when I started using bitumen.
 This thick, dexterous material almost decides for itself how it will be painted, but the message behind this fresh new series lasts longer than the heady aroma of bitumen drying.
 Just as progress and industry is necessary in our rapidly expanding world, so is using and repurposing materials intentionally in ways to benefit and enhance our living.”